Selfie madness: too many dying to get the picture

 "You don't care about the tourist attraction you're destroying; you don't care about annoying people in your social media feed ... you're not even thinking about the consequences of your actions, so who cares if you're dangling off the side of the Eiffel Tower?"

-That has not stopped some countries trying to capitalise on the trend's popularity.
+That has not stopped some countries trying to capitalize on the trend's popularity.

 Tourism Australia this week launched a campaign promising an opportunity to take the "World's Largest Selfie", aimed at selfie-mad Japan.